Khuslensaikhan/undergraduate-project/README.md

-Great project — this is exactly the kind of backend that looks impressive on GitHub.
-Below is a **clean, professional, ready-to-paste GitHub README project description** for your backend service.

-You can copy this directly into your `README.md` and adjust names if needed.

----

 # 🩸 gGauge Backend API

 This repository contains the **backend service** for the **gGauge Flutter mobile application**, a smart health monitoring system designed to track glucose levels, provide AI-powered health assistance, and generate personalized food recommendations.